 Glycerin is widely used in beauty, personal care, and pharmaceutical products for its incredible ability to hydrate, smooth, protect and heal skin.
 It is also used in the food and wellness/supplement industries to sweeten products.
 Many over-the-counter yeast infection remedies contain glycerin to keep them slippery when sliding in for medicinal use and allow active ingredients to be evenly dispersed within the vagina.
 You know that slippery stuff used when you have a PAP smear at your gyno/obgyn?
 Yes, that is glycerin.

-Glycerin isn’t what a lot of people think it is.
+Glycerin isn’t what a lot of people think it is

 A lot of people think that glycerin is a sugar and is responsible for causing yeast infections.
 That’s wrong, though.
 Glycerin is a sugar alcohol, not a sugar.
 When applied topically, a sugar alcohol cannot feed yeast and cause it to grow.
 The only way glycerin can be converted into sugar is if it is ingested orally.
 When glycerin is eaten, it goes through the digestion process and is metabolized by your liver.
 Your liver then converts the glycerin into sugar.
 From a chemistry perspective, though, it’s scientifically impossible for glycerin on your skin to break down into a sugar and feed yeast